Emotional eating: Childhood development

 For some people, emotional eating is a learned behavior.
 During childhood, their parents give them treats to help them deal with a tough day or situation, or as a reward for something good.
 Over time, the child who reaches for a cookie after getting a bad grade on a test may become an adult who grabs a box of cookies after a rough day at work.
 In an example such as this, the roots of emotional eating are deep, which can make breaking the habit extremely challenging.
 In some cases, individuals may eat in order to conform; for example, individuals may be told "you have to finish your plate" and the individual may eat past the point in which they feel satisfied.

+At the same time, stress and negative emotions can cause different effects on appetite.
+While some children and adults experience an increase in appetite, others experience a decrease.
+This situation is terminologically referred to as emotional overeating (EOE) and emotional undereating (EUE).
+As observed in the Gemini twin study, EOE and EUE stem not from genes as expected, but generally from the early childhood environment; shared environmental influences played a significant role in both EOE and EUE.
+Non-shared environmental factors also had a moderate impact.
+Interestingly, the shared environmental factors were the only ones common to both behaviors, as neither genetic nor non-shared environmental correlations were found to be significant in this context.

+Also a positive correlation between EOE and EUE, certain children have a tendency to both overeat and undereat as reactions to stress.
+The findings indicate that both EOE and EUE behaviors are primarily learned during childhood, with the environment shared among family members having the most significant impact.
+Genetic factors played a minimal and also insignificant role in these behaviors.